 Stitch offers a variety of prebuilt connectors to establish automatic integrations with different platforms and data sources.
 It also includes a REST API connector, so you can connect to virtually any source/destination that exposes a REST API.

-As for data warehouse integrations, Stitch is compatible with the most popular data warehouse options including:
+Stitch integrates with the most popular data warehouse options including:

 - Amazon Redshift